Bethnal Green railway station: Signal boxes

-Timekeepers Office
+Timekeepers' office

-The station had another structure that was similar in appearance to the signal box but was in fact a timekeepers office.
-Here the planned train service was monitored and where trains were running late their performance was communicated to signallers down the line.
-The statistics would have also been used by the GER and later LNER to understand how the service was running.
+The station had another structure that was similar in appearance to the signal box, but was actually a timekeepers' office.
+Here, the planned train service was monitored and where trains were running late their performance was communicated to signallers down the line.
+The statistics would have also been used by the GER, and later the LNER, to understand how the service was running.

 The box opened in approximately 1891 and continued in use until after nationalisation.
-It was located on the up local platform which was demolished after closure in December 1946 (although the box had gone before closure).
-However two posts were transferred to the new box in 1949 and in the early years the function of the timekeepers there was:
+It was located on the up local platform which was demolished after closure in December 1946, although the box had gone before closure.
+However, two posts were transferred to the new box in 1949 and, in the early years, the function of the timekeepers was to: